jup-ag/space-station/guides/10-dca.md

 In the event your desired purchased token is not SOL, auto withdrawal for each order will only work if user have the correct associated token account (ATA) open and ready.
 :::

 - By default, Jupiter DCA open the necessary ATA for your wallet when you create a Jupiter DCA account.
-However, if you close your purchased token's ATA manually via wallet interface or any other 3rd-party tool, tokens will not transferred to you automatically on every order but only at the end of your DCA cycles as a single lumpsum amount. **This only applicable to SPL tokens and not SOL.**
+However, if you close your purchased token's ATA manually via wallet interface or any other 3rd-party tool, tokens will not transferred to you automatically on every order but only at the end of your DCA cycles as a single lumpsum amount. **This only applicable to SPL tokens.
+For SOL: Jupiter takes care to open/close your wrapped account.**

 - An example, if you have a DCA order into BONK with $300 USDC over 3 days, but if you choose to close your wallet's BONK token account before the 2nd trade/ transaction, the last trade/ transaction of $100 USDC worth of BONK will remain in the program account.
 You can choose to withdraw BONK from the program account at anytime through our UI.